 - Garlic powder – You need to add any brand of garlic powder to this sauce recipe for that awesome garlic flavor.

 - Cold water – You have to mix your corn starch slurry with something, right?

 - Corn starch – Responsible for thickening the sauce, don’t skimp out on making the corn starch slurry.

 Here’s How You Make It

-- First, make the sesame chicken sauce by whisking all the sauce ingredients together in a bowl.
+- First, make the honey sesame chicken sauce by whisking all the sauce ingredients together in a bowl.
 Put it somewhere handy for pouring over the chicken in a few minutes.

 - Get out 3 shallow bowls.
 In them, place the beaten egg, 3 tablespoons of cornstarch, and then flour, each ingredient in its own bowl.
 Dip the chicken in each of the ingredients in this order: egg, flour (make sure it coats), and cornstarch (again, make sure it’s tossed to coat).

 - In a large pan or skillet, heat the oil up over medium heat.
 To the oil, add the coated chicken pieces and cook, making sure all sides of the pieces of chicken are cooked evenly and well-browned for really crispy chicken.
 This will take about 5-10 minutes.